 We’ll conclude our challenge in Marrakech where you can refine your bartering skills in the maze of souqs or perhaps you’ll head to a traditional hammam for some well-deserved rest and recuperation.

 This tough but incredibly rewarding challenge is designed for beginners, so anyone can participate but you must be in fairly good shape to summit the mountain and be comfortable hiking all day through moderately difficult terrain.
 Our route will involve steep climbs in high altitude, mostly on upper foothill mule tracks that are sometimes rocky and seldom flat.

-The registration fee to confirm your place on this challenge is £175 for a limited time only.
+The registration fee to confirm your place on this challenge is only £200.
 After this, you have 3 options to cover the rest of the cost of the trip.
 Firstly, you can fundraise for SeeAbility and raise £1400 (including the registration fee).
 The second option is to pay the full price of the trip out of your own pocket and the third option is a mixture of the first two options, fundraising towards the trip alongside contributing from your own pocket.
 With all three options, half of this money will cover the costs of the scaling Mount Toubkal; the other half is donated to SeeAbility.
 Therefore the price below is just the registration fee, and does not cover the balance of the trip.

 - Summit North Africa’s tallest mountain, Mount Toubkal

 - Discover the local Berber culture of Morocco

 - Meander through souqs and historic quarters of Marrakech

 The prices shown below include return flights from a specified UK airport.
 If you are travelling from outside of the UK, please .

 October 12 - October 16, 2019 (5 days)